 4. Linear measurements

-Linear measurements shall be made with a steel or invar band, tested frequently with the Departmental standard.
+Linear measurements shall be made with a steel or invar band, tested frequently with the Authority’s standard.
 A constant tension, to be shown in the field book, shall be applied and measurements corrected, where necessary for temperature.
 The temperature shall be observed as each length is taken, and recorded in field notes.
 The method of chaining shall be as approved by the Surveyor General.

+[Regulation 4 amended: Gazette 29 Dec 2006 p.
+5912.]

-5. Recoreds
+5. Records

 Field notes, except in exceptional cases, must be kept in ink.
 All work performed in the field, with temperature and other corrections shall be fully recorded, while in each field book the temperature and tension at which the chain used is standard shall be plainly noted.
 Each page of a field book where notes appear shall be initialed by the Surveyor and shall bear the date on which the survey was made.